 Best way to cook it

-There are two main ways.
+There are two main ways to cook steak.
 You can grill your steak or you can pan fry it.
 They each have their pros and cons.

 While grilling imparts an alluring smell of smoke to the steak, it’s restricted by season, weather dependant and often simply not available to us urbanites.